gparatore123/nightmare/modules/06-ROP/unit_07.md

 ## Jumping to system

 Let's try and use that in our exploit.
-First, we need to setup the exploit, and we'll do that in the normal way.
+First, we need to set up the exploit, and we'll do that in the normal way.

 We can find the length of the buffer to the exploit: